The continuum P\'olya-like random walk: The fundamental partial differential equation

 We obtain

-In the last equality, we have allowed for the possibility that the $A_{i,j}$ themselves (i.e., the entries of the navigation matrix) may be random variables, since we need this generality in Section~\ref{sec:polya-eggenberger}.
+In the last equality, we have allowed for the possibility that the $A_{i,j}$ themselves (i.e., the entries of the navigation matrix) may be random variables, allowing for more generality.
 We only assume that these matrix entries are independent of the current state of the process $\vecX(t)$.

 Collecting all these facts and utilizing Lemma~\ref{lem:P:events}, we obtain

 A local expansion of the exponentials gives

 Taking expectations over $\vecX(t)$ yields